ArnautDaniel/research-proj/rants/On Chopstick Languages.md

 Supporting C libraries only at the moment.

 # Note
-This is the one repo I have that people keep staring (which I would imagine is out of excite or curiosity) and then unstarring when they realize I haven't continued working on it.
+This is the one repo I have that people keep staring (which I would imagine is out of excitement or curiosity) and then unstarring when they realize I haven't continued working on it.
 It's not that many people,  but I figure why not write out an article for fun.

 --